SingAREN/Data-Mover-Challenge/rootless-docker-ubuntu.md

     export PATH=/usr/bin:$PATH
     export DOCKER_HOST=unix:///run/user/1000/docker.sock\

-Please that note of the two export commands that need be run initially and to be placed in `./bashrc`.
+Please take note of the two export commands that need be run initially and to be placed in `./bashrc`.

 **DO NOT** use the export commands from the example above as they relate to `testuser` user who is not present within the DMC DTNs.